 The SMC was originally set up in April 2002 as a division of the Royal Institution of Great Britain (RIGB, Charity Registration No. 227938), and its financial structure was that of a restricted fund maintained by the RIGB.
 In April 2011 the SMC became independent and registered as a charity and a company limited by guarantee.
-The period ended 31 March 2019 is the SMC's eighth year as a fully independent organisation, but also its seventeenth year of existence.
+The period ended 31 March 2020 is the SMC's ninth year as a fully independent organisation, but also its eighteenth year of existence.

-Public opinion surveys continue to demonstrate that the public values science, with 66% saying they would like to find out more about medicine, disease and health research (1), 82% agreeing that the work scientists do will benefit people (1), and 81% saying that scientists and engineers make a valuable contribution to society (2).
-The most recent survey of its kind reported high levels of public trust that scientists (85%), professors (86%), engineers (83%) and doctors (92%) tell the truth (3).
-Traditional mainstream media such as television and print newspapers continue to be one of the most common and significant sources of information that people access, providing an opportunity for accurate, evidence-based information to reach a mass audience.
-This is despite the rise in popularity of social media sites such as Twitter and Facebook as platforms via which many members of the public, especially of younger ages, access news.
+Public opinion surveys continue to demonstrate that the public values science, with 82% saying they are very or fairly interested in health research (1), while other surveys report that the vast majority of those surveyed (74%) agree that science will make people's lives easier, and think that scientists (89%) and engineers (87%) make a valuable contribution to society (2).
+The most recent survey of its kind reported high levels of public trust that scientists (87%) and doctors (95%) tell the truth (3).
+Mainstream media such as television and newspapers continue to be one of the most common and significant sources of science news that people access, providing an opportunity for accurate, evidence-based information to reach a mass audience.
+This is despite the rise in popularity of social media sites such as Facebook and Twitter platforms via which many members of the public, especially younger ages, access news.
 However it is clear that these social media platforms still predominantly circulate traditional news media articles, indicating that this is where the public still access information and news.

 The SMC's priority is to promote, for the benefit of the public and policymakers, accurate and evidence-based information about science in the media, particularly on controversial and headline news stories as this is when most confusion and misinformation occurs.

 The objects of the SMC are as follows: